 In this guide, we have provided a step-by-step tutorial for replacing kitchen doors to help you undertake this project on a DIY basis.
 We also explain how to find replacement kitchen doors that fit and give you an idea of how much you could save by taking this route.

-When ordering new doors, be sure to measure the doors themselves, not the cabinets — they may very well be different in size and even if this is only by a few millimetres, getting it wrong will result in doors that won’t close properly.
+Before you can replace your doors you will obviously need to buy replacements.
+When planning a kitchen and ordering new doors, be sure to measure the doors themselves, not the cabinets — they may very well be different in size and even if this is only by a few millimetres, getting it wrong will result in doors that won’t close properly.

 In the case of corner units or those that slope, there will usually be several options, such as having two doors hinged together or two separate doors that operate in opposite directions, coming together over a corner post central to the unit.

 1. Remove your old doors by undoing the existing hinges.
 Begin by taking off the bottom hinge, as removing the top hinge first could place undue leverage on the bottom hinge.

 2. Fit the backplate (also called a hinge plate) to the inside of the cabinet.
 Many new hinges come complete with the correct screws.

 3. Fit the other part of the hinges to the new doors themselves.
 The hinge will fit into the recessed hinge hole in the door — ensure the arm of the hinge remains at a right angle to the edge of the door.

 4. Fit door to cabinet, fixing the hinge onto the hinge plate and screwing into position.
 First attach the top hinge, then fix the bottom hinges together.
 Backplates are usually adjustable, so can be moved a couple of mm up and down by loosening the screws.